 Jennifer joined the School of Management and Social Sciences in 2011, as a Lecturer in Education and Social Sciences.

-- Issues in Primary and Early Years Teaching
+- Theories, Teaching and Learning in Primary and Early Years Education

 - Research Methods